Yxwww/yuxi-site/posts/you_may_not_need_redux.md

 - Mutation will always be faster than recreating large data for the sake of purity
 - In-place operations always is more memory effecient; however, it goes against the whole point of writing pure functions.
 - Fixated writing pure functions may lead to heavy garbage collection (GC) work.
-If the GC happens on the main thread, it will be very noticable
+If the GC happens on the main thread, it will be very noticeable.

 ### Issue with immutable data